Yoga For Beginners: Ashtanga Yoga

 According to Sharath Jois, the aim of Vinyasas is to purify the blood otherwise heated and supposedly polluted by the practice of asanas.

-Ashtanga Yoga stresses several of the key elements, including Tristhana (“Three Places of Action or Attention" or more physical aspects of poses) and Vinyasa (which Sharath Jois describes as a method of integrating breathing with movement).
+Ashtanga Yoga stresses several of the key elements, including Tristhana ("three places of action or attention" or more physical aspects of poses) and Vinyasa (which Sharath Jois describes as a method of breathing and movement).

 Who Can Perform It?